Mtanaka77/Spin_Molecular_Dynamics_by_Microwave_Magnetic_Field/README.md

 Metropolis criterion is used to accept/reject in the MC process

-Dissipation spin molecular dynamics simulation in the MD process
+Dissipation spin molecular dynamics simulation is used in the MD process

   > Execution of a few 1,000,000 steps for $ Delta t= 0.001 $ ps